chainer/chainer/docs/source/tutorial/trainer.rst

 * Display a progress bar to the terminal to show the progress of training (:class:`~chainer.training.extensions.ProgressBar`)
 * Save the model architechture as a Graphviz's dot file (:meth:`~chainer.training.extensions.dump_graph`)

-To use these wide variety of tools for your tarining task, pass :class:`~chainer.training.Extension` objects to the :meth:`~chainer.training.Trainer.extend` method of your :class:`~chainer.training.Trainer` object.
+To use these wide variety of tools for your training task, pass :class:`~chainer.training.Extension` objects to the :meth:`~chainer.training.Trainer.extend` method of your :class:`~chainer.training.Trainer` object.

 .. testcode::